sidWAF/AWS-Projects1/instavote/README.md

 Note
 ----

-The voting application only accepts one vote per client.
-It does not register votes if a vote has already been submitted from a client.
+The voting application only accepts one submission per client.
+It does not register 2nd and 3rd submissions if a first submission has already been submitted from a client.